surecart/surecart-wp-plugin/readme.txt

 == Changelog ==

+= 1.7.0 - February 21, 2023 =
+* New: Revoke subscription purchases.
+* New: Ability to cancel manual orders.
+* New: Allow external URLs in downloads.
+* New: The ability to delete a customer on the merchant customer page.
+* New: Add grace period to abandoned checkouts.
+* New: Ignore purchased products setting for abandoned checkouts.
+* Improvement: Update payment plan wording to be more clear about number of payments.
+* Improvement: RTL improvements.
+* Improvement: Tax ID Input field - allow labels to be editable.
+* Improvement: Stripe Payment Element now will inherit name, address, email fields for payment types that require it.
+* Improvement: Product/Price/Customer select dropdowns now paginate.
+* Improvement: Prevent cart posts from being misconfigured.
+* Improvement: Prevent "Store Checkout" forms and pages from being misconfigured.
+* Improvement: Customers can update their subscriptions to a default payment method when they switch default payment methods.
+* Fix: Block names not being translated.
+* Fix: Product restrictions on coupon page not showing prices until subsequent load.

 = 1.6.3 - February 20, 2023 =
 * Fix: Default country not being sent with direct checkout links.